 Prayer Burden at a Glance

-Pray for Italy to know more than cultural Christianity: for true repentance and living faith, for churches to preach Christ clearly, for believers to witness with humility and courage, and for wisdom amid migration pressure, economic strain, demographic decline, and public mistrust.
+Pray that many in Italy would move beyond inherited or cultural Christianity to repentance, regular worship, living faith in Christ, and active discipleship.
+Pray for churches to preach Christ clearly, for believers to witness with humility and courage, and for Christian mercy to be visible amid migration debates, economic strain, demographic decline, and public mistrust.

 Last verified: May 2026